 Yucca rostrata or Yucca thompsoniana

-Known as the Spanish Bayonet, is another huge type of Yucca.
-This variety has long, rigid, sharp green spears and large white flowers.
+Known as the Spanish Bayonet is another huge type of Yucca.
+This variety has long, have, sharp green spears and large white flowers.
 It can grow to be eight feet high with a thick, tree-like trunk.
-A native of the southeastern US and hardy from Zone 7a to Zone 9b.
+A native of the southeastern US and hardy from Zone 8 – 11.

 Sometimes called the Joshua tree yucca.
 This potential giant grows slowly to a height of twenty feet but can take a very long time, indeed.
 A native of Utah and Southern California where it provides important habitat for a wide variety of desert and prairie birds.
 This evergreen plant bears clusters of short, dark spears at the ends of its branches and produces white flowers.
 Hardy from Zone 6 to Zone 8.